bgtdinh/Catwalk-Products-API/README.md

 # Catwalk Products Microservice

-Building and scaling the backend api microservice serving product information from a postgres database to another seperate front end react project.
+Building and scaling the backend api microservice serving product information from a postgres database to another separate front end react project.

 # Installation